frame-lang/frame_transpiler/docs/source/getting_started/introduction/controller.rst

 -------

-The Mux, or Multiplexer, is the private method containing the switch statement that routes the incoming event to the current state method.
+The Mux, or Multiplexer, is the private method containing the switch statement that routes the incoming event to the current state method - in other words, the state machine:

 .. code-block::